Peter Kropotkin

+Biography

-Early life
+Early life (1842–1862)

 Kropotkin was born in Moscow on 9 December 1842, in the Konyushennaya ("Equerries") district.
 (Note: His birth date was 27 November in the Russian Old Style calendar.)
-His father, Alexander, was a typical royal officer who owned serfs in three provinces and whose family descended from the princes of Smolensk.
+His father, Alexey, was a typical royal officer who owned serfs in three provinces and whose family descended from the princes of Smolensk.
 His mother, Ekatarina Sulima, was the daughter of General Nikolai Sulima and a descendant of a Zaporozhian Cossack leader.
 Peter, the youngest of her four children, was three years old when she died of tuberculosis.
 Kropotkin's father remarried two years later.
 This stepmother was indifferent towards the Kropotkin children and had a streak of jealous vindictiveness, going to great lengths to remove the memory of Kropotkin's mother.

 With his father mostly absent, Kropotkin and his older brother, Alexander, were raised by their German nurse.
 Kropotkin developed an enduring compassion for the estate's servants and serfs who cared for him and relayed stories of his mother's kindness.
 He was raised in the family's Moscow mansion and an estate in Nikolskoye, Kaluga Oblast, outside Moscow.

 At the age of eight, Kropotkin attended Tsar Nicholas I's Royal Ball.
 Commending the child's costume, the tsar chose Kropotkin for his Page Corps, an elite school in St. Petersburg that combined military and court education and produced the tsar's imperial attendants.
 Kropotkin joined the Page Corps as a teenager and began a 14-year epistolary relationship with his brother that charts his intellectual and emotional development.
 By the time of his arrival, Kropotkin had already shown a populist position towards the emancipation of serfs and a nature of revolt against his father and the school's hazing.
 Kropotkin began his first underground revolutionary writings at the school, where he advocated for a Russian constitution.
 He developed an interest in science, reading, and opera.
 As a top student, Kropotkin became a sergeant-major in 1861 and was thrust into court life, serving as the emperor's personal Page de Chambre.
 His views of the tsar and court life soured as imperial policy changed over the next year.
 Privately, he was preoccupied with the need to live a societally useful life.